 Trim tabs are electrically and hydraulically operated.
-The trim tab system consists of a hydraulic pump, a switch with an integrated indicator, and an auto-retract feature.
+The trim tab system includes a hydraulic pump, a switch with an integrated indicator, and an auto-retract feature.
 The switch controls the pump which lowers and raises the trim tabs.
-The indicator allows monitoring of the trim tab's position.
-The auto-retract feature causes the pump to raise the tabs every time the ignition switch is turned off.
+The indicator keeps you constantly aware of the trim tab's position.
+The auto-retract feature automatically raises the tabs every time the ignition switch is turned off.

 Trim tabs are used to regulate the attitude of the boat while moving.
-They are operated by a two-rocker switch panel and will aid in trimming the boat fore and aft for a smoother ride.
+They are operated by a switch panel and will aid in trimming the boat fore and aft for a smoother ride.
 Trim tabs can improve the ride of your boat by adjusting where the water is hitting the keel line.
 In a slight chop, the waves may be hitting the keel of your boat around the helm area causing an uncomfortable ride.
 By adjusting the trim tabs and lowering the bow, the waves will hit the keel at a more forward point and soften the ride.
 Experimenting with trim tabs in various sea conditions will help you determine the best positions for your boat under different load conditions.